peetersthomas9/ML_CS_project2/project2git/READ_ME.txt

 			clean_text : we pre-process the text to get simpler sentence (remove punctuation, stop word, lower case, lemmatization)
 			tokenizer_embedding: we create the embedding matrix and the tokenizer (convert word to int)

-model : folder where we save all our model compute
+model : folder where we save all our model computed
 	model_LSTM should be run on google colab so that we can use the GPU and compute our model faster, the cvs file is directly created at the end

 run : file where we can run our linear model to obtain the .cvs file with our prediction.